willbickham3/playlist-maker/README.md

 4. Enter a start and end time in seconds for your clip/song.

-5. Submit and check the songs directory!
+5. Submit and check the songs or clips directory!

-6. For additional songs just re-enter a new start and end time.
+6. For additional songs or clips just re-enter a new start and end time.

 **Export functionality coming soon!**